 A home health agency is an organization that provides part-time and intermittent skilled nursing and other therapeutic services on a visiting basis to persons in their homes.
 Skilled care can include but is not limited to: wound care to open, infected, or complex wounds; urinary catheterization; teaching safe use of assistive devices, transferring techniques, or gait training; medication management for a patient with a complex medical condition.

 Home health agencies are regulated under Wis.
 Admin.
 Code ch.
-Chapter DHS 133.
+DHS 133.

 Looking for Home Health Care in Wisconsin?